bragefuglseth/keypunch/README.md

 # Keypunch

 How fast can you type?
-This is where I'm building Keypunch a typing trainer for GNOME.
+This is where I'm building Keypunch, a modern typing trainer for the free desktop.

 It's not quite ready yet.
 The project file structure is a mess, and the text to type is always the same, but it's coming along nicely.
 Give it a spin if you'd like to.